more-joao/dodecaphonic-sequences/README.md

 <img src="result_example.PNG" alt="Result example">

-All results are in the *results.txt* file.
+All results are in the *results.txt* file, which contains every sequence found for each valid scale.
+Observe that some scales simply don't allow representatives of one (or more) classes; those would be the invalid scales.
+One can check the validity of a scale at [this calculator](https://www.mta.ca/pc-set/calculator/pc_calculate.html).

 **How the Algorithm Works**